innative-sdk/innative/README.md

 Example usage:

-    innative-cmd yourfile.wasm -f debug -f o3 -r
+    innative-cmd yourfile.wasm -f debug o3 -r

 ## Building
 LLVM uses CMake to build, but CMake currently has issues with the nested LLD project, so build instructions are still provided on a per-platform basis.
-The version of LLVM used in this project is a **fork** with additions to LLD, so attempting to compile inNative with a different build of LLVM **will not work**.
-Ninja has been unreliable when trying to compile both LLVM and LLD at the moment, so the steps below use either Visual Studio 2017 or Unix Makefiles to build LLVM+LLD.
+The version of LLVM used in this project is a fork with additions to LLD, so attempting to compile inNative with a different build of LLVM **will not work**.

-All build steps start with `git submodule update --init --recursive`. **This is critical** because of nested git submodules that the project relies on.
+All build steps start with `git submodule update --init --recursive`.
+This is **mandatory** because of nested git submodules that the project relies on.
 If you get errors, be sure to double check that you have acquired `llvm`, `llvm/tools/lld`, `spec`, and `spec/document/core/util/katex`.

 ### Windows
-**Make sure you've installed the v141_xp toolkit for Visual Studio, first.** Run `build-llvm.ps1` if you have Visual Studio 2019, or run `build-llvm.ps1 2017` if you have Visual Studio 2017, and wait for it to complete.
-If the script was successful, open `innative.sln` in Visual Studio and build the project, or run `msbuild innative.sln`. **Note for Visual Studio 2019: MSBuild is broken outside of the developer prompt, so you will have to open the .sln file and compile Debug and MinSizeRel yourself, or run the script inside a developer prompt.**
+Regardless of whether you are using Visual Studio 2017 or 2019, **make sure you have the v141_xp toolkit installed**, first.
+Run `build-llvm.ps1` if you have Visual Studio 2019, or run `build-llvm.ps1 2017` if you have Visual Studio 2017, and wait for it to complete.
+If the script was successful, open `innative.sln` in Visual Studio and build the project, or run `msbuild innative.sln`. **Visual Studio 2019 broke MSBuild outside the developer prompt, so you'll have to open the .sln file and manually compile Debug and MinSizeRel yourself, or run `build-llvm.ps1` inside a developer prompt.**

 The script downloads a portable cmake and python3 into the `bin` directory.
 If you would rather run the commands yourself, have existing installations of cmake/python, or want to modify the LLVM compilation flags, you can run the commands for your version of Visual Studio yourself: